 - Customer service

-PC Pro Certification, Network Pro Certification, CompTIA A+ Certification, CompTIA Network+ Certification; provides a foundation for additional certifications in networking and security
+PC Pro Certification, Network Pro Certification, CompTIA A+ Certification, CompTIA Network+ Certification; provides a foundation for additional certifications in networking and security.

 College Credit Award

 Possible careers after two years of post-secondary and/or on-the-job training: Computer repair technician, computer service technician, support analyst, computer systems analyst, IT help desk

 Basic Skills Exit Requirements